Matt Harrington (actor): Biography

 Harrington was born and raised in San Diego, California.
 He holds an MFA from NYU's Graduate Acting Program.

 Career

 Harrington made his Broadway debut understudying in the Roundabout Theatre Company production of Harvey, starring Jim Parsons.
+He is a founding member of Wheelhouse Theater Company.
 In addition to his work on Broadway, Harrington has appeared at numerous theaters across the country, including Philadelphia Theatre Company, Berkshire Theatre Festival, TheatreWorks Palo Alto, Weston Playhouse, Syracuse Stage, and Portland Stage Company.
 His television credits include The Good Wife, Boardwalk Empire, Gravity, and Bored to Death.